AndrewCS149/BoyJunior/README.md

 # Boy-Junior
-Boy-Junior is an ongoing project that allows me to learn the basics of MonoGame.
-Thus far, Boy-Junior consists of a player, a map, and some obstacles.
+Boy-Junior is an ongoing project that allows me to learn the basics of C# and the MonoGame framework.
+It is an open-world, 2D, top-down game that allows the user to roam freely.

 Player Controls:
   Move left: 'A'